Plaza de la Constitución (Santiago): History

 From early days there was a small plaza in front of La Moneda, with a statue of Diego Portales and two fountains, with the Ministry of War opposite.
 With the appearance of tall buildings in the streets around the Ministry in the late 1920s including some large government buildings, it was decided to clear the entire block.
 More large government ministries followed either side of La Moneda in the 1930s.
 The square was planted with trees but was virtually used as a parking lot into the 1970s.
-After repairs of the damage caused in 1973 to La Moneda was completed in the early 1980s, the square was rebuilt to a design by Cristián Undurraga and Ana Devés, completed in 1983.
+After repairs of the damage caused in 1973 to La Moneda was completed in the early 1980s, the square was rebuilt to a design by Cristián Undurraga and Ana Luisa Devés, completed in 1983.
 Paths, grass, trees, a paved area, and underground parking, were built, and the statue of Portales was relocated to the north end.